Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 {% collapse POVs %}
 > **Ranged POV - Bubble**
 >
+> {: .demphasize }
+> This POV started on the wrong side of the crystal.
+While it resolved the same,
+> we lost uptime benefits.
+>
 > {% include youtube.html id="s4pvr3dA9nM?start=205&end=250" %}

 > **Ranged POV - Sticky**